USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_configure_linux_environment.md

 The EQUATES data that is provided uses netCDF4 compressed (*.nc4) input data

-The following command can be used to determine the format of an input file
+Determine the format of an input file with an *.nc extension

 ```
  ncdump -k file_name.nc